bp4mc2/archimate2rdf/README.md

 The follow rules were followed for the transformation:
 - An ArchiMate modeling construct is formalized as an OWL Class;
 - An ArchiMate relation is formalized as an OWL ObjectProperty (lowerCamelCase).
+- A name of an ArchiMate modeling construct or relation is formalized as a rdfs:label property;
+- A description of an Archimate modeling construct or relation is formalized as a rdfs:comment property;